 6. If you get an email from someone you DO know but the email address doesn't match up.
-An example of a sender that is fraudulent wouldn't be you receive an email from a trusted source but the email address doesn't match what I know yours is.
-For example, if I get an email from my buddy John Doe but the email address is email@example.com I know that the email is NOT legit and should be deleted.
+An example of this would be you receive an email from a trusted source but the email address doesn't match what you expect.
+For example, if I get an email from my buddy John Doe but the email address is firstname.lastname@example.org you know that the email is NOT legit and should be deleted.

-7. If you get a strange text on your phone that has anything to click on the same rules above apply.
+7. Phone safety: If you get a strange text on your phone that contains a link the same rules above apply.
+DO NOT CLICK IT.

-Don't let you or your company be a victim.
-If your ready to ensure you're company isn't left out in the dark call the exerts at EvolutionIT today for a free evaluation.
+Don't a victim.
+If your not sure how secure your company is or need advice on how to secure your company, call the exerts at EvolutionIT today for a free evaluation.

-Now these are just guidelines and as with most things they may need to be updated or adapted as the bad actors out there evolve.
+These tips are just guidelines and as with most things they may need to be updated or adapted as the bad actors tactics evolve.
 However, if you follow most of these rules you, your company and your family will always be safer.

 Contact Us: Corporate Headquarters